dzvilius/visual-money-tracker/README.md

   - [ ] Display a table with all transactions.
   - [ ] ~~Filter by month.~~
   - [ ] ~~View individual transaction.~~

 ---

+**_"As a user, I want to see my recent transactions, so that, I can know where I spent my money lately."_**

+- As a user, I want to see my recent transactions, so that, I can know where I spent my money lately.
+  - [ ] Create a function to output 5 recent transactions.
+  - [ ] Display a table with transactions.
+  - [ ] Access to all transaction link.

+---